ericjang/aibook/sources/chapter06.md

 IF so much of the brain’s design is influenced by energy conservation, adaptations to maximize chances of survival, it seems odd to me that AI researchers attempt to recreate intelligent behavior - the raw export of brains - without also simulating the evolutionary pressures needed to realize it.

 In the previous chapter we discussed how biological life is a single, unifying objective that does away with the tricky semantics and messy integration problems we discussed in Chapter 4.
 Life does not really care about the difference between classifying sandwiches and hot dogs - it only understands their difference in calories.
 The simple ability to discriminate between “nutritious” and “not nutritious” is the evolutionary basis of separating “good” from “bad”, “friend” from “foe”, “pit bull” from “golden retriever”, and eventually, yes - even “hot dog” from “sandwich”.
 Life has a simple answer to the capability integration problem posed in chapter 3: there is no need to integrate multiple AI capabilities because there is only one capability, and that is survival.

+## On consciousness

+We typically think of human minds as being capable of consciousness, and consciousness requires some sort of "advanced information processing", or "computation".
+But do simpler organisms do "computation"?

+When an e-coli bacterium ascends a glucose gradient in search of richer food sources, is it doing computation?

+When a single ion binds to an ion channel on  a cell membrane, is the cell doing "computation"?
+At what point does "sensing" end and "computation"  begin?
+When you drill down to the molecular level, is it all computation?

+At what point then, does non-living physics begin and the "agency" with which intelligence is often associated with begin?